jennifermulroy/07-SQL/README.md

 ![morning](Images/seven_nine.png)

 The average transaction size is $45.19, but the first 8 largest transactions during 7-9am average $1,226.25.
-These transactions appear to significant outliers in the data and therefore, are potentally fraudulent transactions.
+These 8 large transactions appear to significant outliers in the data and therefore, are potentally fraudulent transactions.

 SELECT AVG(Amount) as "average transaction from 7-9am" FROM transactions